THERAPY SERVICESTRAINING SCHOOL

 Michael Swales graduated from TAC’s Diploma in Integrative Counselling programme a year ago.
 For Men’s Mental Health Awareness Month, he reflects on his training experience and his clinical practice as a male therapist.

 ‘Men focus on the outside.
-They also need to deal with their insides.’
+They also need to deal with what’s on the inside.’

 Becoming a therapist